 My name is Rick.
 I welcome all feedback and corrections.
 Please send me an email at rick [at] comicbookfx [dot] com or hit me up on Twitter: @ComicBookFX.
 Thanks!

-Pictures copyright their respective publishers or current rights holders.
-Used for nonprofit educational purposes under fair use doctrine.
+Pictures are the copyrighted material of their respective publishers or current rights holders.
+Used for nonprofit educational purposes.